softimpulse/gitintro/git-handson.md

 ```
 mkdir mine
-cp -r gitintro/examples/first mine/
+cp -a gitintro/examples/first mine/
 cd mine
 git status
 ```

-Remember: The files inside a git repo have no git magic, also subdirs - only .git in projects root
+Remember: The files inside a git repo have no git magic, also not subdirs - only .git in projects root!

 Create your own git- repo: